HUD Training Sessions: Financial Management, Program Income, and Basic Audit

 The purpose of this training is to provide participants with an orientation to the financial management systems necessary to achieve and maintain administrative capability in operating the Indian Housing Block Grant program.
 Participants will be provided with an overview of the financial and administrative requirements that pertain to the use of funds distributed to tribes and Tribally Designated Housing Entities (TDHEs) under the Native American Housing Assistance and Self-Determination Act (NAHASDA).

-- Obtain an overview of GAAP, fund accounting, and how housing programs fits.
+- Obtain an overview of GAAP, fund accounting and how housing programs fit.

 - Review the sub ledgers for the balance sheet accounts, and why they are important.

-- Review of normal adjusting entries for accounting typically needed for fiscal year end.
+- Review normal adjusting entries for accounting typically needed for fiscal year-end.